Chapter 1 - Never Judge a Book By its Cover

 “Then you can join Maggie Flynn working at the Seafarer’s club, that’s all you’ll be good for.”
 To punctuate his threat, Marko took a huge stride and shoved her, hard, onto the gravel pathway.

-As Rose struggled to regain her feet beneath her, Marko unbuckled his belt and begin unzipping his pants.
 That’s all he did, because a huge fist pounded itself into Marko’s jaw, sending him and his pants, which already sagged halfway down his legs, caterwauling end over end.

 Marko crawled up, zipping his pants and buckling his belt, spitting on the gravel.
 Antonio stood in between them, his bulk becoming a formidable wall.
 Rose noticed that he didn’t have the refined features of what the movies showed of Italian mobsters.
 He was more like what she saw around her little fishing village filled with Croatian and Serbian immigrants.